 Wednesday Web Resources: Milo, Free Sales Compass, and Youtego

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Once again, it's Wednesday, and the Daily Dose brings to your attention a few useful online tools and ideas that may help your business.
+Opinions expressed by Entrepreneur contributors are their own.Once again, it's Wednesday, and the Daily Dose brings to your attention a few useful online tools and ideas that may help your business.
 This week, it's a shopping site that brings together online browsing with offline retail inventory, a piece of free pricing analytics software, and a chance to test-drive a new visual social-media site.

 Milo is a free Web site that compiles local-level retail merchandise information so you can look onilne and find what's available near your ZIP code.
 Sounds handy, given how many shoppers browse online before deciding to patronize a local store--a 2007 Accenture study showed 68 percent of shoppers do just that, and JupiterResearch estimates $1 trillion in purchases will be made this way by 2011.